 - Violations of OSHA regulations and other safety standards

-If you or a loved one has been injured in a construction accident contact a Los Angeles construction accident attorney from Grey Law today.
+If you or a loved one has been injured in a construction accident contact a construction site injury attorney from Grey Law today.
 You or your loved one may be entitled to compensation for your medical expenses, lost wages, and pain and suffering.
 Our experienced attorneys will investigate all possible sources of negligence and liability to help you recover the maximum amount available.
 Call us today at 323-857-9500.

 Major construction sites should have site safety managers to oversee the safety components of the work environment and protecting the workers from unsafe weather conditions, dangerous debris on the work site or other hazardous conditions.
 Some sites simply don’t have these people managing the site as they should, and in other cases, the negligence of other crew members causes unsafe conditions on the job.
 Many different individuals or organizations may work at a construction site, and therefore be liable for injuries that occur, including the construction site owner, architects and engineering professionals, contractors, construction managers, and manufacturers of construction machinery or equipment.